pjpetersik/ninolearn/docs/_sources/index.rst.txt

    contain the root `toctree` directive.

 ################################################################
-NinoLearn - A research framemork for statistical ENSO prediction
+NinoLearn - A research framework for statistical ENSO prediction
 ################################################################
-NinoLearn is a open source research framework  for statistical ENSO prediction that is initiated to **facilitate** collaboration, **speed up** the start up of research and make realized research **more transparent, comparable and reproducable**.
+NinoLearn is a open source research framework  for statistical ENSO prediction that is initiated to **facilitate** collaboration, **speed up** the start up of research and make realized research **more transparent, comparable and reproducible**.

 The current framework was developed in 2019 during the Master Thesis of Paul Petersik and is available on GitHub